danbeck/danbeck/_posts/2014-08-31-green-mahjong-2-1-released.markdown

  * hints are realized with sprites instead of CSS filter

-The game can be played in the browser, too: [Green Mahjong][PlayGameInBrowser].
+The game can be played in the browser, too: [Play Green Mahjong in the webbrowser!][PlayGameInBrowser].

 Have fun and review us in your favorite app store if you like the game!